 Effects of FODMAPs on the Gut – Fluid Changes and Production of Intestinal Gas

 In the small and large intestine, the small FODMAP molecules exert an osmotic effect, which means more fluid is drawn into the bowel.
 FODMAPs are also rapidly fermented by colonic microflora producing gas.
 The increase in fluid and gas distends the bowel.
-This can cause the sensation of bloating and abdominal pain or discomfort, and affects how the muscles in the wall of the bowel contract.
+This can cause the sensation of bloating and abdominal pain or discomfort and affects how the muscles in the wall of the bowel contract.
 It may cause increased forward movement (peristalsis) leading to diarrhea, but in some people, it can cause constipation.

 It is important to appreciate that malabsorption of FODMAPs occurs to the same extent in healthy people and is a normal phenomenon.
 It is only in irritable bowel syndrome (IBS) that gut symptoms are induced more readily.
 The reasons for this may include:

-- The way the muscles of the bowel respond (motility) to the distension: They could result in faster or slower passage through the gut.
+- The way the muscles of the bowel respond (motility) to the distension: They could result in a faster or slower passage through the gut.

 - The gut is “hypersensitive” to changes in the gut environment and to interactions with the nervous system and immune system within the digestive tract: This means that IBS individuals are more likely to perceive pain at a lower threshold when distension of the bowel is present compared to healthy adults.